 Macmillan Support and Information Service

-The Macmillan Support and Information Service is located on the ground floor of the UCH Macmillan Cancer Centre.
+The Macmillan Support and Information Service is located on the ground floor of the University College Hospital Macmillan Cancer Centre.
 The service is for anyone affected by cancer or a blood condition, including friends, family and carers.